When is Black Friday?

 Because many people are off work, shops drop prices, usually for one day only, to start the Christmas season.

 UK shops have since caught on to this trend and it was brought across the pond a few years ago.
 Between 2010 and 2013, Black Friday gradually built up momentum in the UK.
-In 2014, Black Friday was the peak pre-Christmas online sales day.
+In 2014, Black Friday was the peak pre-Christmas online sales day and online retailers haven't looked back since.